HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 Next up the chosen timeframe for the simulation needs to be set.
 Under "SimulationPeriod" change the "start" date to "1989-01-01" and the "end" date to "1989-12-31".
 For the reservoir operational years set the start and end years to "1989".
 We will be using a five year spin-up period in this example.
 Change "spinup_years"

 .. figure:: ../images/getting_started/tutorials/simulation_period_options_standard_run.png

 **4.5) Time step**

-Under "time_step" leave the resolution set to "daily"
+Under "time_step" set the resolution to "daily".

 **4.6) Simulation Extend**